Somerset Family Medicine

-Feel free to e-mail the following former externs for their experience in our office.
-They are graduates from all over the world including many being American graduates from Caribbean schools.
-They prefer to communicate via e-mail.
+Feel free to email the following former externs about their experience in our office.
+They are graduates from all over the world, including many American graduates from Caribbean schools.
+They prefer to communicate via email.

 Externship during COVID 19

-I want to thank you for all the support and mentor-ship you have shown me over the past couple of months.
-Due to the COVID-19 pandemic we have all faced near-unimaginable upheaval of our personal and professional lives over these last few months,.
-You have been incredibly generous with your time and energy to me, your staff and your patient throughout this pandemic in term of keeping us safe by offering us KN95 mask, gown, shield.
+I want to thank you for all the support and mentorship you have shown me over the past couple of months.
+Due to the COVID-19 pandemic, we have all faced near-unimaginable upheaval in our personal and professional lives over the last few months.
+You have been incredibly generous with your time and energy to me, your staff, and your patients throughout this pandemic in terms of keeping us safe by offering us KN95 masks, gowns, and shields.
 In this new medicine landscape, mixing live and telehealth was an amazing experience for me in this new medicine norm.
 I am sure it will help me in the residency interviews.

-Not only you have been a fantastic mentor to me, but you also taught me and gave me the opportunity to mentor others.
+Not only have you been a fantastic mentor to me, but you have also taught me and given me the opportunity to mentor others.

-I am intrigued by your energy and the way you addressed the patient concerns and coordinated with all the other externs and the staff, showed me the best management skills.
+I am intrigued by your energy, and the way you addressed patient concerns and coordinated with all the other externs and staff showed me the best management skills.

-As a result of your expertise and guidance, I have a much deeper understanding of practice-based learning, history taking skills, physical examinations, diagnosis & course of treatment, managing and updating the electronic medical records.
+As a result of your expertise and guidance, I have a much deeper understanding of practice-based learning, history-taking skills, physical examinations, diagnosis and course of treatment, and managing and updating the electronic medical records.

 I truly appreciate the confidence you showed in me.
 My gratitude for your contribution to my future success is immeasurable.